dwthurber/MSHE-Student-Resources/_info/internship-experience.md

 <br>The internship search, like any job search, can take some time and effort.
 The Higher Education Administration and Policy faculty and staff are here to help and guide you through the process.
 University Career Services, along with your personal contacts, can also be useful sources of information, providing internship listings and advice.

 <br>Remember to keep the Master of Science in Higher Education Administration and Policy office in the loop about your internship search process.
 If you are interested in an internship posting contact Lois Trautvetter before you apply to the position or copy her on your e-mail requesting an interview.

-<br>Though there are sometimes cases where we encourage students to reach out to new departments/ organizations about a possible internship, keep in mind that the Master of Science in Higher Education Administration and Policy program has established relationships with many people and institutions, and they can leverage those relationships to help students find internships.
+<br>Though there are sometimes cases where we encourage students to reach out to new departments/organizations about a possible internship, keep in mind that the Master of Science in Higher Education Administration and Policy program has established relationships with many people and institutions, and they can leverage those relationships to help students find internships.
 There may be an internship opportunity that is available but has not been on the listserv.
 It is important to let Lois know of your interests in order to assist you in finding an appropriate internship, especially if your interests have changed.

 <br>**Interview Preparation**